lichenma/TicTacToe/StudyNotes.md

 ## Data Transfer Object (DTO) and Data Access Object (DAO)

-Before we jump into the creation of the tables we notice that these tables are all stored in a structure known as the Data Transfer Object (DTO).
+Before we jump into the creation of the tables we notice that the methods for managing this data is stored in a  structure known as the Data Transfer Object (DTO).
 This is a common design pattern used to manage data in Java and shows up frequently along with Data Access Object (DAO)

 <br>
 ### Data Transfer Object